 RAM is perhaps one component that we have all thought about upgrading as the first line in boosting the performance of our PC.
-As such those who are new often wonder, what to do after upgrading RAM?
-Do you have to install drivers, update your PC etc?
+As such, new people often wonder what to do after upgrading RAM.
+Do you have to install drivers, update your PC, etc.?

-Fortunately though, once you have installed a new RAM module into your PC, then there is generally nothing more that you need to do.
+Fortunately, once you have installed a new RAM module into your PC, there is generally nothing more you need to do.

-RAM sticks are plug and play components.
-So long as you have the RAM module type that is compatible with your motherboard you do not need to worry about anything else.
+RAM sticks are plug-and-play components.
+So long as you have the RAM module type compatible with your motherboard, you do not need to worry about anything else.

-You do not need to install drivers or update your operating system in order to detect or run the RAM modules.
+You do not need to install drivers or update your operating system to detect or run the RAM modules.

-However, for optimal performance, there are a few checks that you can make and I will talk in detail about those below.
+However, you can make a few checks for optimal performance, and I will talk in detail about those below.

 So What to Do After Upgrading RAM?

-Again, RAM modules are plug and play and you generally do not need to worry about making them.
+Again, RAM modules are plug and play; you generally do not need to worry about installing them.

-However, I recommend performing the following checks in order to make sure the newly installed RAM is working optimally:
+However, I recommend performing the following checks to make sure the newly installed RAM is working optimally: